Producers Equilibria and Dynamics in Engagement-Driven Recommender Systems: Abstract

 \section{Abstract}

-Online platforms such as YouTube or Instagram heavily rely on recommender systems to decide what content to show to which users.
-Producers often aim to produce content that is likely to be shown to users and have the users engage.
+Online platforms such as YouTube, Instagram heavily rely on recommender systems to decide what content to present to users.
+Producers, in turn, often create content that is likely to be recommended to users and have users engage with it.
 To do so, producers try to align their content with the preferences of their targeted user base.
 In this work, we explore the equilibrium behavior of producers who are interested in maximizing user \emph{engagement}.
 We study two variants of the content-serving rule for the platform's recommender system, and provide a structural characterization of producer behavior at equilibrium: namely, each producer chooses to focus on a single embedded feature.
-We further show that specialization, defined as different producers optimizing for different types of content, naturally arises from the competition among producers trying to maximize user engagement.
+We further show that specialization, defined as different producers optimizing for distinct types of content, naturally emerges from the competition among producers trying to maximize user engagement.
 We provide a heuristic for computing equilibria of our engagement game, and evaluate it experimentally.
-We highlight how i) the performance and convergence of our heuristic, ii) the level of producer specialization, and iii) the producer and user utilities at equilibrium are affected by the choice of content-serving rule and provide guidance on how to set the content-serving rule to use in engagement games.
+We highlight i) the performance and convergence of our heuristic, ii) the degree of producer specialization, and iii) the impact of the content-serving rule on producer and user utilities at equilibrium and provide guidance on how to set the content-serving rule \footnote{Code available at \url{https://github.com/krishnacharya/recsys_eq}}.